saurabhIU/technologies/chapters/incomming/amazon-deeplens.md

 Apart from configuring and running deep learning models, AWS Greengrass can be programmed to run various lambda functions.
-There are many pre-built models that can run instantly with
+There are many pre-built models that can run instantly with Deeplens[@hid-sp18-522-deeplens].
-Deeplens. [@hid-sp18-522-deeplens]

 Several Features of AWS DeepLens are listed next

-* Integrated with AWS
+1 Integrated with AWS
-* Build custom models with Amazon SageMaker
+2 Build custom models with Amazon SageMaker
-* Broad framework support
+3 Broad framework support
-* Fully programmable
+4 Fully programmable
-* Custom built for deep learning
+5 Custom built for deep learning